Racine County Youth In Governance Representatives (2023-2024)

-This link is currently for reference only.
 An application will be sent to youth who are nominated.
-The application form is due by 4:30p.m. on Thursday, February 28th, 2019.
+The application form is due by 4:30 p.m. on Thursday, January 11, 2024.
 In order to complete the fillable application option, complete the following steps: 1. download the form, 2. complete the application, 3. print the application, and 4. submit the application by the deadline.

 Racine County Youth in Governance